Peony: Precious and Prime

 Generally speaking, peonies fall into four groups based on their use: herbaceous peonies (Paeonia officinalis and Paeonia lactiflora), tree peonies (Paeonia suffruticosa), intersectional peonies (Paeonia Itoh), and Woodland peonies (Paeonia japonica).
 Herbaceous peonies are more common in Europe and Northern America, while tree peonies are more widely grown across Asia.
 Their hybrids, Itoh peonies, have the best of both worlds.
 They possess the range of colors available for herbaceous peonies and the flares (contrasting color markings at the petal base) characteristic of tree peonies.
 Woodland peonies aren’t as popular, but are just as pretty.
 They have the added value of loving shade.

 Lewis Ginter Botanical Garden is home to 89 peony cultivars, 12 of which are tree peonies.
-If you plan to visit this month, look out for these dazzling darlings at the Asian Valley, Flagler Garden, and Grace Arents Garden.
-Later in April look for the more unusual yellow peonies, you’ll find them blooming in the upper Asian Valley.
+These dazzling darlings are in the Asian Valley, Flagler Garden, and Grace Arents Garden.
+Later in April the more unusual yellow peonies will be blooming in the upper Asian Valley.

 For all peony enthusiasts out there, these coming weeks will be prime peony time.